carbon-design-system/carbon/.github/CONTRIBUTING.md

 ## Prerequisites

-To contribute to Carbon, you'll need to install:
+Before contributing to Carbon, you should make sure you have the following tools installed:

 - [node(v10 or higher)](https://nodejs.org/en/download/)(you can download it
   here or follow their installation through a package manager